Is becoming a geodesist right for me?

 How to become a Geodesist

-This career requires a bachelor's degree at the very minimum.
 Individuals should take degrees related to geo-measurements where specific geodesy degrees are not available.
-This can include mathematics, physics, cartography, GIS, engineering and earth sciences.
+This can include a Bachelor's Degree in Mathematics, Physics, Geophysics, Geoscience, Earth Science, Surveying Engineering, Geology, or Cartography.

 Many of the most lucrative and sought-after jobs employ PhD graduates.
 If one has the aptitude and wants to work at some of the most advanced research institutes in the country and the world, a doctorate is vital.